Ambikapandey0821/Sales-Report/README.md

         Year = FORMAT('Calender Table'[Date],"YYYY")
         Month No = FORMAT('Calender Table'[Date],"MM")

-Step 8 : Another Table created with the name of All Measures where all the measures are created.
+Step 8 : In this step in Model view, Relationship has been establised between the tables using common columns and one to many cardinality.

-Step 9 :
+Step 9 : Another Table created with the name of All Measures where all the measures are created.

 Step 10 :